- Melanie Leon, Director of Financial Aid

 - Marian McCorry, Associate Director of Financial Aid

-Harvard-Westlake makes every effort to enroll the most talented and deserving student body in the Los Angeles area.
+Harvard-Westlake makes every effort to enroll the most talented, deserving, and diverse student body in the Los Angeles area.
 However, we realize that the cost of tuition is well beyond the reach of many families.
 For them, we offer a comprehensive program of financial aid that is unmatched in Southern California.
 Here is some basic information about our program:

 - Financial Aid at Harvard-Westlake is completely need-based.
 We do not give merit scholarships or athletic scholarships to students whose families can afford tuition.
 Instead, we seek to help families who have demonstrated need.

-If you have any questions, please call Melanie León or Marian McCorry in the Financial Aid Office at 818.487.6605.
+If you have any questions, contact Melanie León or Marian McCorry in the Financial Aid Office at 818.487.6605.
 Also, please visit the financial aid FAQ section of this website.